srira-amirishetty/gta_vi_landing_page_animation/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Recreate the viral GTA VI website with React, Tailwind CSS, and GSAP.
+Recreated the viral GTA VI website with React, Tailwind CSS, and GSAP.
 Build and deploy a scroll-driven experience packed with cinematic animations using GSAP’s ScrollTrigger.
 Pin sections in place, sync video playback with scroll, and add smooth parallax and image masking effects.
 A modern, responsive site that brings high-impact motion design to life on the web.

 ## <a name="tech-stack">⚙️ Tech Stack</a>